 Exchange-traded funds that own junk bonds are attracting unprecedented sums of cash from institutional investors seeking to slip in and out of the market as dealer inventories decline.

-Institutional holders own 51 percent of BlackRock Inc.’s high-yield ETF, up 11 percentage points this year, according to data (HYG) compiled by Bloomberg.
+Institutional holders own 51 percent of BlackRock Inc.’s high-yield ETF, up 11 percentage points this year, according to data (HYG:US) compiled by Bloomberg.
 The portion at State Street Corp.
-(STT)’s fund has grown (JNK) to 60 percent, a rise of 18 percentage points.
+(STT:US)’s fund has grown (JNK:US) to 60 percent, a rise of 18 percentage points.

 “Liquidity is the main reason that we’re using high-yield ETFs right now rather than high-yield bonds,” Tim Anderson, chief fixed-income officer at RiverFront Investment Group LLC in Richmond, Virginia said in a telephone interview.

 “In the good old days you could call up one of the major firms and there’d be a halfway decent shot you could sell $15 million, $30 million of bonds to them on the line,” said Anderson, whose firm is the sixth-biggest institutional shareholder in State Street’s fund.
 “They’re not keeping the same inventories anymore.”

 Dealer holdings of corporate bonds that mature in more than a year have dropped to $44.8 billion from as high as $235 billion in October 2007, according to data from the Federal Reserve Bank of New York.

 Bank of America (BAC:US) and Morgan Stanley (MS:US) are among the five biggest shareholders of both BlackRock and State Street’s ETFs, accounting for $1.7 billion of the securities in both funds, Bloomberg data show.
 The banks are two of the 21 primary dealers that trade directly with the Fed.